Umanpatel/React-Filters-Dashboard/README.md

 # React Filters Dashboard

 ## Overview
-The React Filters Dashboard is a web application that allows users to filter and display data in a tabular format.
-It provides a user-friendly interface for applying filters to the data, making it easier to analyze and visualize information.
+The React Filters Dashboard is a user-friendly web app for filtering and viewing products.
+It offers an intuitive interface for applying various filters, enabling efficient data exploration and visualization.
+It lets you search by brand, category, price, and color, updating results instantly for a seamless browsing experience.

 ## Features
 - **Button Component**: Recommended Filters According to Brands (Nike, Adidas, Puma, Vans)
 - **Card Component**: To display details (img, title, star, reviews, prevPrice, newPrice) of All Products
 - **SideBar**: Apply Filter by Category, Price, and Colors
 - **Search Bar**: handler When user pass input to searchbar, This field Iterating all the characters that user is typing in search field

 ![alt text](image.png)

 ## Tech Stack